National Interest Waiver Lawyer

 Now, to satisfy the requirements for the National Interest Waiver, you must be able to prove that your proposed endeavor in the U.S. meets the following three crucial elements:

 The endeavor must be beneficial to the United States as a whole, and not local or regional in nature.
 Though the AAO ruled that an applicant does not necessarily have to show the endeavor’s economic benefits to the U.S., its potential still needs to be established.
-You will need to convince the USCIS that your employment or entrepreneurship, though it may be within a particular location, will eventually be beneficial on a national scale either directly oforr indirectly.
+You will need to convince the USCIS that your employment or entrepreneurship, though it may be within a particular location, will eventually be beneficial on a national scale either directly or indirectly.

 This second prong is to determine whether you are well-positioned to advance the endeavor.
 The USCIS decision on this will be based on your skills, education, experience, and past achievements in the proposed area of specialization.
 It will also look at a plan for future activities, progress towards realizing the proposed endeavor, and the interest of those who will benefit from the endeavor such as potential users, customers, investors, as well as other individuals or entities.
+Satisfying NIW requirements can be extremely difficult.
+Schedule a consultation with our senior immigration lawyer to learn more about NIW and employment immigration options for your business.

 Obtaining a PERM Labor Certificate is the first crucial requirement for most employment-based U.S. visas.
 This is to protect the interest of both foreign and U.S. workers.
 The U.S. Department of Labor created the mandate to ensure all alien workers are treated fairly by their employers.